jamesyoung0623/DIP-Final-Project/README.md

 This is a self-implementation of frequency-based 3DGS regularization on realistic style tranfer dataset.

 ## Environment Setup
-Our code is tested with PyTorch 2.1.1 and CUDA 12.1.
 ```
 git clone --recursive https://github.com/jamesyoung0623/DIP-Final-Project.git
 cd DIP-Final-Project